Alternative terms for free software: FLOSS

 FLOSS was used in 2001 as a project acronym by Rishab Aiyer Ghosh for free/libre and open-source software.
 Later that year, the European Commission (EC) used the phrase when they funded a study on the topic.

 Unlike "libre software", which aimed to solve the ambiguity problem, "FLOSS" aimed to avoid taking sides in the debate over whether it was better to say "free software" or to say "open-source software".

 Proponents of the term point out that parts of the FLOSS acronym can be translated into other languages, for example the "F" representing free (English) or frei (German), and the "L" representing libre (Spanish or French), livre (Portuguese), or libero (Italian), etc. However, this term is not often used in official, non-English, documents, since the words in these languages for "free as in freedom" do not have the ambiguity problem of English's "free".

 By the end of 2004, the FLOSS acronym had been used in official English documents issued by South Africa, Spain, and Brazil.
 Other scholars and institutions use it too.

 Richard Stallman endorses the term FLOSS to refer to "open-source" and "free software" without necessarily choosing between the two camps, however, he asks people to consider supporting the "free/libre software" camp.
 Stallman has suggested that the term "unfettered software" would be an appropriate, non-ambiguous replacement, but that he would not push for it because there was too much momentum and too much effort behind the term "free software".

 The term "FLOSS" has come under some criticism for being counterproductive and sounding silly.
-For instance, Eric Raymond, co-founder of the Open Source Initiative, has stated in 2009:
+For instance, Eric Raymond, co-founder of the Open Source Initiative, stated in 2009:

-"Near as I can figure ... people think they'd be making an ideological commitment ... if they pick 'open source' or 'free software'.
+Near as I can figure ... people think they'd be making an ideological commitment ... if they pick 'open source' or 'free software'.
 Well, speaking as the guy who promulgated 'open source' to abolish the colossal marketing blunders that were associated with the term 'free software', I think 'free software' is less bad than 'FLOSS'.
-Somebody, please, shoot this pitiful acronym through the head and put it out of our misery."
+Somebody, please, shoot this pitiful acronym through the head and put it out of our misery.

 Raymond quotes programmer Rick Moen as stating:

 "I continue to find it difficult to take seriously anyone who adopts an excruciatingly bad, haplessly obscure acronym associated with dental hygiene aids" and "neither term can be understood without first understanding both free software and open source, as prerequisite study."